Sidney Blumenthal: Clinton administration years

 Blumenthal (right) briefs President Bill Clinton in the Oval Office in 1998.

 Blumenthal served as assistant and senior advisor to Bill Clinton from August 1997 until January 2001.
 His roles included advising the President on communications and public policy and serving as liaison between the White House and former colleagues in the Washington press corps.
 He later became a central figure in the grand jury investigation that ended in the impeachment of President Clinton.
 While working for Clinton, Blumenthal was known for his loyalty to the Clintons.
 He was also known for his often baseless attacks on their political adversaries, including Barack Obama when he ran against Hillary Clinton to be the 2008 Democratic nominee for president.
 This was the primary reason Rahm Emanuel, the first chief of staff for President Obama, barred Blumenthal from a position in the State Department during Hillary Clinton's tenure as Secretary of State.

-Perjury before Congress
+Testimony before Congress

 In 1998, Christopher Hitchens submitted an affidavit which directly contradicted Blumenthal's testimony in which he stated that he never referred to Monica Lewinsky as a stalker.
 Lawmakers called on the Department of Justice to prosecute Blumenthal for perjury.
 Arlen Specter even filed a motion to investigate possible perjury by Blumenthal; however, Hitchens promised to withdraw his affidavit and nothing came of the matter.